pyMultiVideo/docs/docs/user-guide/installation.md

 Currently the Spinnaker SDK and the Ximea API are supported by pyMultivideo:

+> Please note that you only need to install the SDK of the camera manufacturer you are going to use.

 #### Install the Spinnaker SDK and PySpin python package

 1. Go to the [Spinnaker SDK Download](https://www.teledynevisionsolutions.com/support/support-center/software-firmware-downloads/iis/spinnaker-sdk-download/spinnaker-sdk--download-files/?pn=Spinnaker+SDK&vn=Spinnaker+SDK) page.
 You will need to create an account on the Teledyne website to access the downloads.